tom-seddon/b2/doc/Building-on-OSX.md

-# Building on OS X
+# Building on macOS

-You can treat OS X as a Unix, and
+You can treat macOS as a Unix, and
 [build from the command line](./Building-on-Unix.md).
 (The binary build is prepared this way.)